Go Back

 Notes

-• Rise time is everything.
-It’s essential to let the dough rise at room temperature both before and after forming it into your dough balls.
+• For me, rise time is everything.
+I always make sure to let the dough rise at room temperature both before and after shaping it into dough balls.

-• Yeast thrives when it’s in a warm place, so make sure your soy milk is lukewarm before mixing it into your dough.
-You can achieve warm milk by leaving it on the counter for 10-15 minutes or microwaving it for 15-30 seconds.
+• Since yeast thrives in warmth, I always make sure my soy milk is lukewarm before mixing it into the dough.
+I’ll leave it on the counter for 10-15 minutes or microwave it for about 15-30 seconds to get it just right.

 Nutrition